 FCPS may obtain discipline and expulsion records when a student transfers from another school system.
 The superintendent may deny admission to a student who is currently expelled from another school system for a period of time equal to the expulsion.

-FCPS Regulation 400-7 provides further information about enrolling a student.
+FCPS Regulation 400-7 (Adobe PDF File, opens in new window) provides further information about enrolling a student.
 You may also contact Student Support Services.
 FCPS also has an International Office to help non-English speaking families.

 Families: Please Use the FCPS International Office To Enroll Students Who: